APNpandit611/codiz/README.md

-# Codiz 🤖💡
+# Codiz 🤖🧠 (AI Code Quiz Generator)

-**Codiz** is an **AI-powered code assistance platform** designed to streamline development workflows and enhance code efficiency.
-Built as a modern full-stack web application, Codiz helps developers generate, refine, and understand code quickly and easily.
+**Codiz** is a focused **AI-powered quiz generation platform** designed for developers and learners.
+It helps you test your knowledge by instantly creating customized quizzes based on your chosen programming language and desired difficulty level.

 ## 🚀 Live Demo